Prohibition of dying: Spain

 Death has been prohibited in the Andalusian town of Lanjarón.
 The village, with 4,000 inhabitants, is to remain under this law until the government buys land for a new cemetery.
 The mayor who issued the edict explains that the awkward new law is his response to politicians urging him to find a quick fix for a long-lasting problem.
 The edict has become wildly popular amongst residents, even amongst political opponents of the mayor who issued the law, and was received with a sense of humor from most.

 Myths

 United Kingdom

 A story sometimes reported in the United Kingdom states it is forbidden for commoners to die in a royal palace, such as the Palace of Westminster, on the grounds that anyone who dies in a royal palace is technically entitled to a state funeral.

-However, this has been proven to be a myth.

-Norway

-Contrary to popular beliefs, it is not illegal to die in the town of Longyearbyen, Norway.
-There are simply no options for burial there, and terminally ill residents are flown to Oslo to live their last days.
-This is because the bodies of town members who died during the 1918 flu pandemic have not decomposed due to the permafrost, and there are concerns that the bodies still contain active strains of the virus.
+However, this has been proven to be a myth, as at least four people (Guy Fawkes, Walter Raleigh, Spencer Perceval and Alfred Billson) have died in the grounds of the Palace of Westminster without receiving a state funeral; instead, until 2013, the Coroner of the Queen's Household had jurisdiction over inquests into deaths in royal palaces, and it was often procedurally simpler to use ordinary coroners by declaring the individual dead on arrival at the nearest hospital.